annmcnamara/web-scraping-challenge/README.md

 ### Repository Structure

 1. A directory for web scraping called **Missions_to_Mars**.
+    * *mission_to_mars.ipynb* contains all scraping functions in one file
-    * This directory contains notebook files and a flask app.
+    * The directory **Individual** contains individual scraping notebook files.

-2. Screenshots of your the application.
+2. Screenshots of the application and the MongoDB are in the Images folder
+3. *app.py* python script to run the flask app
+4. *scrape_mars.py* python script to scrape data
+5. The *Images* folder contains screenshots and one image for the readme
+6. The *templates* folder contains *index.html* and *css* files
+7. This *README* file

 ## Step 1 - Scraping